NYPL/libbib/README.md

 ## Description
-An R package providing functions for validating and normalizing bibliographic codes such as ISBN, ISSN, LCCN, and OCLC
+An R package providing functions for validating and normalizing bibliographic codes such as ISBN, ISSN, LCCN, and OCLC.

+Speed of execution and robustness are priorities in this package.
+To the end of speed and efficiency, carefull consideration is taken to exploit vectorized functions in the code.
+INCLUDE TIME EXAMPLE

+As for robustness, this package is well tested, with over 90 automated tests, at time of writing (*update this*)

 ## Functions
 ### ISBNs